jaganmn/macpan-workshop/companion-materials.md

 This function displays the available models, along with their directories, titles, and descriptions.

+**MJ: You say "directories" as if it's obvious that there is an underlying directory structure.
+That's not really conveyed anywhere.**

 To examine a specific model, such as the SIR model, load it into R: